ml-opt/dnn_opt/docs/development_guidelines.md

 # Development guidelines

 This section contains general development guidelines for the dnn_opt library.
-Plase read carefully the following items to grasp a general idea of the structure and function of the library before contributing.
+Please read carefully the following items to grasp a general idea of the structure and function of the library before contributing.

 ## Library structure